Developers-Institute/Student-Refunds-Withdrawals-Fee-Protection-Policy/README.md

     </tr>
     <tr>
       <td>7.1.2</td>
-      <td>Where direct contact is made with the Administration Coordinator, check the student has sought guidance from Tutor/Programme Coordinator or Wellbeing Manager before progressing Enrolment Cancellation process.
-If not, support and guidance should be arranged with the student’s agreement.
+      <td><p>Where direct contact is made with the Administration Coordinator, check the student has sought guidance from Tutor/Programme Coordinator or Wellbeing Manager before progressing Enrolment Cancellation process.
+If not, support and guidance should be arranged with the student’s agreement.</p>
         <p>Inform student there could be financial and/or academic implications if they cancel their enrolment.
 Inform student to contact StudyLink for advice.</p>
         <p>Document that a learning conversation took place.</p></td>
       <td>Administration Coordinator/Tutor/Programme Coordinator or Wellbeing Manager</td>
       <td>Refer to Appendix 3: FAQs For Students Considering Withdrawal</td>
     </tr>
     <tr>
       <td>7.1.3</td>
-      <td>Provide support and guidance to the student.
+      <td><p>Provide support and guidance to the student.</p>
         <p>If the student confirms they will cancel their enrolment, help them to complete the Withdrawing Student Survey.</p>
         <p>Advise the Quality Manager and Academic Director of the student’s decision to cancel their enrolment.</p></td>
       <td>Tutor/Programme Coordinator or Wellbeing Manager</td>